 Please Touch Museum

-Museums are not always the best spots to bring littles who want to touch it all, but at the Please Touch Museum, kids are encouraged to get their hands on everything.
+Museums are not always the best spots to bring littles who want to touch it all, but kids are encouraged to get their hands on everything at the Please Touch Museum.
 This interactive playspace will capture the imagination of your little ones (and give you a bunch of awesome Insta-moments).
-Let your kids explore and shop for groceries in the Food & Family exhibit, “roast” s’mores in the Happy Camper section, and make a pit stop in your car at the garage—the only rules here are to have fun.
+Let your kids explore and shop for groceries in the Food & Family exhibit, “roast” s’mores in the Happy Camper section, and make a pit stop in your car at the Please Touch Garage—the only rule here is to have fun.

 4231 Avenue of the Republic, Philadelphia, PA 19131